The Complete UK Guide to Retirement Care in Thailand (2026)

 UK State Pension Considerations

-An important financial consideration: the UK state pension is frozenin Thailand.
+An important financial consideration: the UK state pension is frozen in Thailand.
 This means your pension will not increase each year as it would in the UK.
 You'll continue to receive it, but at the rate it was when you moved — without the annual triple-lock increases.
 Despite this, the significant cost savings of care in Thailand typically far outweigh the loss of annual pension uplifts.
+We cover this in detail in our guide to the UK State Pension in Thailand .

 How to Vet a Thai Care Provider

-As a UK-based consultancy, we bridge the gap between British families and Thai care providers.
+As a consultancy for British families, we bridge the gap between families at home and Thai care providers.
 Our service includes:

 Our consultancy service is free to families — we are remunerated through referral partnerships with our vetted care providers, ensuring our interests are aligned with your satisfaction.